3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/javascript_objects.md

   And the following methods:

-  - `eatSomething(thingAsString)`
+  - `eatSomething(monkeyFood)`
-  - `introduce`: producers a string introducing itself, including its name, species, and what it's eaten
+  - `introduce`: produces a string introducing itself, including its name, species, and what it has eaten

 - Create 3 monkeys total.
 Make sure all 3 monkeys have all properties set and methods defined.

 - Exercise your monkeys by retrieving their properties and using their methods.
-Practice using both syntaxes for retrieving properties (dot notation and brackets).
+Practice using both syntaxes (dot notation and bracket notation) for retrieving properties.

-## Conclusion (5 mins)
+## Conclusion (5m)

-We will use objects in JavaScript every day, and you will have plenty of time to practice creating and using objects in Javascript.
-There are a lot of resources available on the web for you to dive deeper, but the most detailed and understandable one is probably MDN.
+We will continue to use JavaScript objects every day, and you will have plenty of time to practice creating and using objects in JavaScript.
+There are a lot of resources available on the web for you to dive deeper, but the most detailed and understandable one is probably on MDN- Mozilla Developer Network.

 - [JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)
 - [Intro to Object-Orientated Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript)